Preheat oven to 350 degrees F. Coat inside of a springform pan with non-stick cooking spray and set aside.

 Spread the a crust mixture out in the bottom of the pan, and gently press down.
 I prefer to leave a slight lip on my crust for a more stable cheesecake.
 Bake for 12-14 minutes until crust is starting to lightly brown at edges.

-In a large mixing bowl, bowl beat cream cheese, erythritol, salt, and vanilla together well.
+In a large mixing bowl, bowl beat cream cheese, erythritol, salt, and vanilla together until creamy and smooth.

 Add the pumpkin puree, pumpkin pie spice and cinnamon.
 Mix thoroughly.
 I suggest you taste to adjust flavor slightly if you want at this point, as raw eggs are being added next.